d4miansec/Reynolds-Ransomware-BYOVD-Driver-Analysis/analysis.md

 In my point of view, this ransomware seems to still be in development because of lacking default features like network propagation or backup deletion.

+Moving forward to analyzing the malware with Ghidra, we can actually see the BYOD (Bring technique.